census-instrumentation/opencensus-website/content/guides/integrations/google_cloud/google_cloud_appengine_standard/_index.md

 AppEngine Standard is evolving and to provide better support for external communication that will enable the use of the standard libraries.
-As that work progress, we will re-evaluate OpenCensus support for the framework.
+As that work progresses, we will re-evaluate OpenCensus support for the framework.